Mt Rainier Tweed Sweater Free crochet pattern featured image

 NAILED IT!

-This free pattern is supported by ads on my blog.
-You can find the full, printable, ad-free pattern of the Mt Rainier Tweed Sweater with lots of helpful pictures and additional tips on my Etsy shop here!
+This crochet pullover sweater pattern is reader supported by ads on my blog.
+You can find the full, printable, ad-free pattern of the Mt Rainier Tweed Sweater with lots of helpful pictures and additional tips in my shop here!

 The most beautiful thing about a yoke sweater is how versatile and easy it is to customize it to your perfect size because you can try it on as you go!
 I highly encourage you to do that with this pattern.
 This sweater is designed with several inches of positive ease which means it’s roomy and bubbly.
 With this sweater you can choose how roomy and bubbly you want it to be as you go along!
 I give you tips in the pattern at the right times to try on and see how it’s fitting.